cycfi/q/docs/setup.md

 ## Setup and Installation

 You are a modern c++ programmer.
 You are smart.
-You know your way around and you do not need any hand-holding :-), so here are the basic requirements and dependencies that you need to satisfy in order to use the library:
+You know your way around and you do not need any hand-holding :smiley: So here are the basic requirements and dependencies that you need to satisfy in order to use the library:

 1. A C++14 compiler
 2. CMake 3.5.1 or higher